 Residency/identification requirement: A U.S. mailing address (no P.O. boxes) and a Social Security number, Individual Taxpayer Identification Number or passport.

-Even if you meet the American Express® Green Card credit score requirement, you should be aware that this card is a hybrid card before you apply.
+Even if you meet the Amex Green card credit score requirement, you should be aware that this card is a hybrid card before you apply.
 That means you’re usually required to pay the entire balance in full each billing period.
-There is a feature called “Pay Over Time” where cardholders can carry a balance on individual charges that are each at least $100.
+There is a feature called “Pay Over Time” where cardholders can carry a balance on individual eligible charges that are each at least $100.
 However, these purchases are subject to approval by Amex.
 And the account will have a set “Pay Over Time” limit that cannot be exceeded.
 All charges not included in the Pay Over Time balance will also require to be paid in full every month.
 If you usually carry a balance every month, you might want to consider other Amex cards.